 Distribution Strategy – Emirates Marketing Strategy

-Most of the operations are managed by Meta-market firms of the Emirates which helps its Airlines company to grow and fly to over 150 destinations across the globe.
+Most of the operations are managed by Meta-market firms of the Emirates which helps its airline company to grow and fly to over 150 destinations across the globe.

 Brand equity – Emirates Marketing Strategy